sergius/klarna-chat/README.md

 ```

-As you can see, the characters `$\` are reserved for special commands, i.e. for sentences that should not be treated as simple messages to be published to the chat.
+As you can see, the characters `$\` are a prefix for special commands, i.e. for sentences that should not be treated as simple messages to be published to the chat.
 Anything else you type in when in your session, will be treated as message and will be published to the chat, so everybody will (be able to) read it.

 __I would like to mention something regarding the special characters `$\`__